 Here’s how we saved money on flights to the USA

 1. Got clear on our needs and purpose

 It’s not always about getting the cheapest flight, it’s about the best value to suit your needs.

-We’re flying from Perth via Sydney to drop off our kids with my parents, then to D.C and Raleigh, North Carolina.
 As it’s a long journey, we’re looking at 52 hours flying time there and back, we wanted to make it worthwhile and spend a bit of time in the States visiting our old home and friends in Raleigh.
-Since it’s so close to D.C, it was the perfect chance.
+Since it’s so close to Washington D.C, it was the perfect chance.

 Craig and I still hold a dream in our heart to move back to Raleigh.
 This is an opportunity for us to see if it’s just a nostalgic longing or truth and how we can make it work if it is.

-We also want to leverage our time in the US and meet with potential business partners for our blog and have a few meetings scheduled.
+We also want to leverage our visit to the US and meet with potential business partners for our blog and have a few meetings scheduled.